boxyhq/website/guides/directory-sync/frameworks/express.md

 `router.all('/api/scim/:directoryId/:resourceType/:resourceId?', async (req, res, next) => {...})` is a catch all paths route.
 Matched parameters will be sent as a parameter to the route.

-Look at the highlighted lines, and you can pass an async callback method to the `directorySync.requests.handle` as a second argument.
+Look at the highlighted lines, and you can pass an async callback method to the `directorySyncController.requests.handle` as a second argument.
 This method will be called with SCIM event as the first argument.

 Checkout the documentation for [SCIM events and Types](/docs/directory-sync/events) to understand more about the events.